mm80843/T3.5/docs/Article/PBN__Article_291.md

 * [Increased efficiency](https://github.com/mm80843/T3.5/blob/main/docs/Benef/PBN__Benef_1363.md)
 * [Improved service efficiency](https://github.com/mm80843/T3.5/blob/main/docs/Benef/PBN__Benef_1361.md)

-## Summary of the article

-During the COVID-19 pandemic, people had to stay at home and avoid close contact with others to stay safe.
-This changed the way people used community services like schools, hospitals, and shopping centers.
-Many people started using online services instead, like online classes and online doctor consultations.
-This showed that virtual interactions, where we can communicate without being face-to-face, became really important during the pandemic.
-It also showed that communities need to think about how to provide these virtual services to people.
-Different types of services were affected differently, and it also depended on how close people lived to these services.
-So, in the future, community planning should consider both physical spaces and virtual spaces to make sure people have the services they need.

 ## List of risks in an article

 * [Inadequate allocation of community service facilities](https://github.com/mm80843/T3.5/blob/main/docs/Risk/PBN__Risk_2325.md)